Embargoes and Export Control Laws and UPPS No 02.02.10

 Review: November 1 E6Y

-01.01 This UPPS describes the Texas State University-San Marcos policy on embargoes and export control laws and regulations.
+*01.01 This policy describes the Texas State University procedures on embargoes and export control laws and regulations.

 02.02 Following the events of September 11, 2001, the export control regulations have become more prominent and scrutiny concerning the level of compliance with these regulations has heightened.